Complaints and Grievances

 Exempt from Johnson & Wales’ complaint and grievance process are those areas for which there presently exists a separate complaint or grievance process or built-in review or appeal.
 Those exempt areas include, but are not limited to, the following:

-- Actions by the dean of students, including matters that have been referred to Student Conduct
+- Actions by the dean of students, including matters that have been referred to Community Standards and Conduct

 - Actions by Residential Life concerning contract release or room relocations